parnaljoshi/stealth_eval/README.md

-# CAFA4
-Code for generating CAFA4 results
+# Code for evaluating predictions